cesar-douady/open-lmake/doc/src/rules.md

 |-------------|--------|---------|---------|--------------------------|
 | Combined    | `dict` | `{}`    | No      | `{ 'OBJ' : '{File}.o' }` |

-This attribute is used to define the regular expression which targets must match to select this rule (cf [rule selection](rule_selection.html)).
+This attribute is used to define the regular expression which targets must match to select this rule (cf. [rule selection](rule_selection.html)).

 Keys must be python identifiers.
 Values are `list`'s or `tuple`'s whose first item defines the target regular expression and following items define flags.